 If a cylinder is empty the pressure gauge will indicate a decreasing cylinder pressure.
-A residual pressure of approx. 0.1..0.2 bar remains in the cylinder.
+A residual pressure of approx. 0.1 - 0.2 bar remains in the cylinder.
 It prevents the penetration of damaging humidity into the cylinder and the inlet valve.
 At this residual pressure all liquid chlorine in the bottle is evaporated and there are only residual amounts of gaseous chlorine.
-In battery operation, only complete cylinder batteries may be changed.
-Only this ensures the optimal functioning of the parallel delivery.
-Please make sure that all cylinders have the same temperature.
 When exchanging the cylinders, please proceed as follows:

 - Close the cylinder valve (and if necessary the cylinder auxiliary valve) - Evacuate possible residual chlorine amounts using the ejector until the ball in the flow meter lies still. - Unscrew the union nut of the cylinder connection and remove the old flat gasket.
 (Attention: Do not damage the gasket surface!) - Close the connection of the metering unit (using a PVC-plug or by mounting it to the PVC-wall holder) - Close the cylinder connection with the screwed cap. - Attach protection cap on the cylinder valve (if possible lubricate the thread using silicone grease) - switch cylinder - Attach the new cylinder to the wall holder before connecting it in order to prevent it from falling down.
 Make sure that the cylinder content quiets down.
-The cylinder must have ambient temperature before connecting a metering unit. - The connection sealings made of special PTFE don't need to be greased with silicone grease.
-These sealings must also only be used once. - Carry out leakage test using ammonia vapor (see "Overpressure lines" on page 20)
+The cylinder must have ambient temperature before connecting a metering unit. - The connection sealings made of special PTFE must not be greased with silicone grease.
+These sealings must also only be used once. - Carry out leakage test using ammonia vapor (see "Overpressure lines" on page 18).